Cornell-PoBE/A1/README.md

 #### Create a task
 `POST /tasks?name={name}&description={description}&tags={tags (comma separated)}&due_date={due date (in unix time)}`

 Creates a task with the following parameters.
-Testing is done via the `request.form` not `request.args` in `test.py`.
+Testing is done via `request.args` in `test.py`.
 As such, you only need to ensure that all the tests pass in `test.py` to get full credit.

 ```json
 {